RHlNO/HydroneerModding/Modder Tools/README.md

 **Setting up HydroUMH**

 Getting started with Hydro UMH is decently simple.
 Included in this repository is a file titled &quot;HydroUMH.zip&quot;.
 Download it, extract its contents, and place them in the `content` directory of your Unreal project.
-The next time you launch the project, you should see that a folder called `HydroUMH` has been added to your content viewport in the project and you will find two things within it.
-Inside the `HydroUMH` folder you will see `BP_HookParent` and under `HydroUMH/Hooks` you will see `BP_HookTemplate`.
+The next time you launch the project, you should see that a folder called `HydroUMH` has been added to your content viewport in the project and you will find three things within it.
+Inside the `/HydroUMH` folder you will see `BP_HookParent` and `UI_ModLoadList` and under `/HydroUMH/Hooks` you will see `BP_HookTemplate`.
 To verify everything is set up correctly, make sure `BP_HookTemplate` is a child of `BP_HookParent`.
 Now you&#39;re all set up and ready to start modding with HydroUMH.

 **Using HydroUMH for Modding**